Breakthrough/PySceneDetect/docs/cli.rst

 Set start/end/duration of input video.

-Values can be specified as frames (NNNN), seconds (NNNN.NNs), or timecode (HH:MM:SS.nnn).
+Values can be specified as frames (NNNN), seconds (NNNN.NNs), or timecode (HH:MM:SS.nnn or MM:SS.nnn).
 For example, to process only the first minute of a video:

-    ``scenedetect -i video.mp4 time --end 00:01:00``
+    ``scenedetect -i video.mp4 time --end 1:00``

     ``scenedetect -i video.mp4 time --duration 60s``